Travel Budget Japan: How much it costs and how to save

 Japan-wide Rail Pass

-The Japan-wide JR Rail Pass is a cost-effective option for visitors who plan to move around a lot during their stay.
-It’s available for 7, 14 and 21 day periods and valid on consecutive days within the chosen timeframe.
-The pass allows unlimited travel on JR-operated services, including JR trains – even the Shinkansen (just NOT the Nozomi and Mizuho) – and JR-operated city buses.
-Seat reservations are included with the JR Rail Pass but need to be obtained (free of charge) prior to travel.
+The Japan-wide JR Rail Pass is a cost-effective option for visitors who plan to move around often during their stay.
+It’s available for 7, 14, and 21-day periods and valid on consecutive days within the chosen timeframe.
+The pass allows unlimited travel on JR-operated services, including JR trains—even the Shinkansen (just NOT the Nozomi and Mizuho)—and JR-operated city buses.
+Seat reservations are included with the JR Rail Pass but must be obtained (free of charge) before travel.

-Although the JR (Japan Rail) Pass is a popular option for foreign tourists visiting Japan, it’s not the only way to save, and it may not even be worthwhile pending your itinerary.
+Although the JR (Japan Rail) Pass is a popular option for foreign tourists visiting Japan, it’s not the only way to save, and it may not even be worthwhile, depending on your itinerary.
 To determine if the Rail Pass is worthwhile, use an online route calculator to compare the costs of individual ticket purchases against the price of the pass.

 Trains in Japan are (almost) always on time, making train travel easy and convenient | Photo by Armin Forster on Pixabay